CodySchrank/MTT/README.md

 # Models To Typescript

+-- Converts c# classes to typescript interfaces

--- Only converts public properties
+-- Only looks for public properties

+-- Ignores c# constructors

+-- Imports all required dependencies for typescript models

--- Matches the directory structure of the models, however it only checks 1 lower directory from *Working Directory*
+-- Matches the directory structure of the dto's, however it only checks 1 lower directory from *Working Directory*

 ## Options
-*Working Directory* is the input directory of the cs models
+*Working Directory* is the input directory of the cs dtos

-*Convert Directory* is the output directory of the ts models
+*Convert Directory* is the output directory of the ts interfaces

 ## Example .csproj
 ```